boardroom-inc/stateless/docs/index.md

 description: A community driven resource covering digital and distributed organizations and their governance, powered by Boardroom
 ---

-# Welcome to Stateless
+# Welcome to the Boardroom Wiki

 A community driven resource covering digital and distributed organizations and their governance, powered by [Boardroom](https://boardroom.info).
-Stateless covers the growing 'DO' and 'DAO' ecosystem: [Stateless](https://stateless.boardroom.info)
+This wiki covers the growing 'DO' and 'DAO' ecosystem: [Stateless](https://stateless.boardroom.info)

 The Docs section, where you are now, is open source and hosted on GitHub which means that anyone has the ability to contribute.
 The goal is to make sure the information is available, clear, concise, and up to date.

+Use the navigation above to explore the repo!

 ## How to make changes to Stateless pages
 1. Head on over to the [Github repo](https://github.com/boardroom-inc/stateless).